tuxagon/elm-pokeapi/README.md

 where you see the official documentation tell you a field is of one type only to find it be inconsistent in this package.
 A goal of this package is to be more up-to-date than the official documentation because this has something the documentation doesn't have: type safety.
-Elm :smiley:
+Elm :sunglasses: